lightblueseas/linuxstuff/src/main/resources/README.md

 ## .zipping

 For zip a folder or a file you can use the alias functions for zipping.
+If not done you have to import the aliases from the .zipping file to your .profile.

+Here an example how to zip and unzip with encryption:

 Lets say you have a folder '/home/johndoe/docs' and you want to zip and encrypt it.
 Change from the shell to the home folder of the user johndoe '/home/johndoe' and execute the following command: